Edit Blog Post

 Despite the debilitating effects of the jet-lag following about fifteen hours of total flying across nine time zones, we could not resist the invitation that very night, to attend Yom Kippur celebrations in a synagogue

-, thirty minutes’ walk away through the narrow streets.
-The smell of food, and the sights and colours of merchandise on both sides of narrow pedestrianized roads were an amazing introduction to what will be our home for several months.
+, thirty minutes’ walk away through the narrow streets of the Old City.
+The smell of food, the sights and colours of merchandise on both sides of narrow pedestrianized roads were an amazing introduction to what will be our home for several months.
 And the ceremony!
 At the entrance, several Kippahs (or Yarmulkes)

 During the week, a visit to the Western Wall (wailing wall)